 5. Once the above-mentioned commands execute successfully, the user table will be updated with two records for the user account that was newly created - one mapped to the internal/remote agent's IP address and another mapped to the external agent's IP address.

-Once the pre-requisites are set, manage the MySQL server using the procedure explained in the Section 2.2.
-The MySQL server should be added/managed in the eG administrative interface using its IP address only, and not its host name.
 Then, proceed to configure the tests.
 While doing so, remember to configure the USER name and PASSWORD parameters with the name and password (respectively) that corresponds to the eG agent's IP address in the user table.